 - You must be a minimum of 18 years of age.

-The median salary for physical therapist assistants is over $57,000.
-When you’re a newbie, just entering the field, you’ll make more along the lines of $33,450.
-Don’t despair: As you gain experience, your salary grows.
-After gaining experience you’ll be earning closer to $80,840.
+The mean salary for physical therapist assistants in 2021 was over $60,000.
+When you’re a newbie, just entering the field, you’ll make more along the lines of $37,000.
+Don’t despair: As you gain experience, your salary will grow.
+After gaining experience, the top 10% of PT assistants earn over $80,000.
 [BLS]